Spatial birth-death swap chains: Analyzing the running time

-\paragraph{Strauss no swap move} Here $p_{swap} = 0$.
-All individual death rates are 1, so the rate of deaths of points in $Q(t)$ is just $\#Q(t)$.
-Each death reduces $Q(t)$ in size by 1.
-Call this a good event.
-So the rate of good events is $\#Q(t)$.
+\textit{Strauss no swap move}.
+All individual death rates are 1, so the total rate of deaths of points in $Q(t)$ is just $\#Q(t)$.
+Call a death a \textit{good event} since it reduces $\#Q(t)$ by 1.

-For $\#Q(t)$ to increase by 1 (call this a bad event), a birth must occur at $v$ and be added to $U_N(t)$ but not $L_N(t)$.
+For $\#Q(t)$ to increase by 1 (call this a \textit{bad event}), a birth must occur at $v$ and be added to $U_N(t)$ but not $L_N(t)$.
 Let $w$ be any point in $Q(t)$.
-Then for $Q(t)$ to give rise to another point in $Q(t)$, a point $v$ must be born within distance $R$ of $w$ and the $\mbox{Bern}(\beta_2)$ roll must be 0.
-The area surrounding $w$ is at most $r$, and the Bernoulli roll acts as a thinning procedure in a Poisson process.
-Therefore the rate at which $w$ is creating new points in $Q(t)$ is at most $\beta_1 (1 - \beta_2) r$, and the overall rate of bad events is at most $\beta_1 (1 - \beta_2) r \#Q(t)$.
+Then for $Q(t)$ to give rise to another point in $Q(t)$, a point $v$ must be born within distance $R$ of $w$ and the $\bern(\beta_2)$ draw must be 0.
+The area surrounding $w$ is at most $r$, and the Bernoulli draw acts as a~thinning procedure in a Poisson process (see Appendix G of \cite{mollerw2004}.)
+So the rate at which~$w$ creates new points in $Q(t)$ is at most $\beta_1 (1 - \beta_2) r$, and the overall rate of bad events is at most $\beta_1 (1 - \beta_2) r \#Q(t)$.

 Suppose the rate of bad events is smaller than the rate of good events.
 The probability that one event occurs in the time interval from $t$ to $t + h$ is proportional to $h$, the probability that $n$ events occurs is $O(h^n)$.
 Hence